 You can study intense specialization in a single field.

 The Food, Nutrition, and Health program gives you the flexibility to pursue your interests while gaining a deeper knowledge of issues related to food production, food security, and the role of nutrition in disease prevention.
 Choosing from a wide variety of electives, you’ll study a broad curriculum of your own design as you prepare for a career in the food and health sectors.
 Food, Nutrition, and Health students can apply to dual degrees with Bachelor of Education or Master of Management, or one of six minors to complement their program.

 You’ll have the chance to integrate your classroom learning with real-world experience through community engagement projects and co-op placements.
 Career mentorship and directed studies are other options to extend your learning.Send details

-Many Food, Nutrition, and Health graduates go on to careers in nutrition and food science, dentistry, nursing, midwifery, education, food system management, government, and more.
+Many Food, Nutrition, and Health graduates go on to careers in nutrition and food science, dentistry, nursing, midwifery, rehabilitation sciences, education, food system management, product development, quality assurance, government, and more.
 With suitable course selections, students may be prepared to enter the Home Economics Teacher Education Program at UBC.

 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.

 IB Diploma Programme